rajeevgit8055hub/LoveForever-A-Heartfelt-Digital-Promise/README.md

 ## ❤️ Love Forever – A Heartfelt Digital Expression of Endless Love

-I’m so happy to share my special frontend experiment — a heartfelt digital love letter crafted entirely for Ritu and Awdhesh, designed and developed with pure **HTML + CSS + JavaScript**.
+I’m so happy to share my special frontend experiment — a heartfelt digital love letter crafted entirely for *Ritu and Awdhesh*, designed and developed with pure **HTML + CSS + JavaScript**.

 This heartfelt creation softly weaves endless love into pure lines of HTML, gentle layers of CSS, and delicate touches of JavaScript.
 Each tiny animation — from twinkling stars to floating hearts — whispers feelings that words alone could never hold.